Bobby Witt Jr. Player Props: Royals vs. Dodgers

-On Saturday, Bobby Witt Jr. (.263 slugging percentage in past 10 games, with zero homers) and the Kansas City Royals play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 7:15 PM ET.
+On Sunday, Bobby Witt Jr. (.316 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 2:10 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Dodgers.
+He had two hits (going 2-for-5 with an RBI) in his most recent game against the Dodgers.

 Bobby Witt Jr. Game Info & Props vs. the Dodgers